george-hawkins/micropython-notes/precompiling.md

 An easier alternative is to use the version made available [via PyPi](https://pypi.org/project/mpy-cross/).

 Note that this version isn't made available directly by the MicroPython GitHub organization.
-Instead it's built by the [mpy_cross](https://gitlab.com/alelec/mpy_cross) project on GitLab that's maintained by Andrew Leech (who also contributes commits to the main MicroPython repo).
-His project is basically a CI setup that imports MicroPython as a submodule (which is updated weeky to point to the latest commit) and creates builds for Windows, Mac and Linux.
+Instead, it's built by the [mpy_cross](https://gitlab.com/alelec/mpy_cross) project on GitLab that's maintained by Andrew Leech (who also contributes commits to the main MicroPython repo).
+His project is basically a CI setup that imports MicroPython as a submodule (which is updated weekly to point to the latest commit) and creates builds for Windows, Mac and Linux.
 As such, it's much simpler to use than building from source yourself.

 Installing
 ----------